Klubuntu/MG-DC/readme.md

 ```
 ## 📒 To-Do
 - ~Enable support for more media services (be like: Spotify, Soundcloud etc.)~
-- Add Support for other languages with autodetect [Progress]
+- ~Add Support for other languages with autodetect~
-- You can contribute other language: [Invite](https://crowdin.com/project/manager-dc/invite?h=1e3baaea992fb742e0294df44710eeec1783165)
+- Add more languages [Progress]
 - More 4FUN - DJ commands

 ## 🤝 Contributing